CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ### Primere Noise Latent:
 This node generate 'empty' latent image, but with several noise settings, what control the final images. **You can randomize these setting between min. and max. values using switches**, this cause small difference between generated images for same seed and settings, but you can freeze your noise and latent image if you disable variations of random noise generation.
-- You can generate several images with large difference with randomized dashboard seed
+- You can generate several images with large difference with randomized main seed
-- If you freeze seed (on the dashboard group) and set the min and max values of generation details on this node, you will get small differences by your noise values (primary by alpha_exponent and modulator if randomized)
+- If you freeze main seed (on the dashboard group) and set the min and max values of generation details on this node, you will get small differences by your noise values (primary by alpha_exponent, noise_type and modulator if randomized)
-- If the difference not big enough switch on 'extra_variation' and set 'control_after_generate' to 'randomize' or 'increment' or 'decrement'.
-You can get different but consistent images with these settings **if the dashboard seed locked**
+- If the difference not big enough switch on 'expand_random_limits' You can get different but consistent images with these settings **if the dashboard seed locked**

 <a href="./Workflow/readme_images/platent.jpg" target="_blank"><img src="./Workflow/readme_images/platent.jpg" height="280px"></a>
 <hr>

 ### Primere Prompt Encoder:
-- This node compatible booth SD and SDXL models, important to use 'model_version' (SD, SDXL) and 'model_concept' (Normal, LCM, Turbo, Cascade, Lightning, Playground) inputs for correct working.
+- This node compatible booth SD and SDXL models, important to use 'model_version' (SD, SDXL) and 'model_concept' (Normal, LCM, Turbo, Cascade, Lightning, Playground, Flux) inputs for correct working.
 Try several settings, you will get several results.
 - Use positive and negative styles, and check the best result in prompt debugger and image outputs.
-- If you getting error if use SD basemodel, you must update (git pull) your ComfyUI.
 - The style source of this node in external file at 'Toml/default_neg.toml' and 'Toml/default_pos.toml' files, what you can edit if you need changes.
-- Connect here additional network and checkpoint keywords (triggerwords) like in the example workflow.
+- Connect additional network and checkpoint keywords (triggerwords) like in the example workflow.
+Triggerwords read by checkpoint/networks nodes.
 - Try out 'use_long_clip' switch to handle longer prompts better.
 Useful for SD1.x but working with SDXL checkpoints.
 Inform about the original concept from here: https://github.com/beichenzbc/Long-CLIP and found required clip model here: https://huggingface.co/BeichenZhang/LongCLIP-L/tree/main.
-The node will download this clip model (~1.7GB) to right path at very first usage.
+The node will download required clip model (~1.7GB) to right path at very first usage.

 <a href="./Workflow/readme_images/pencoder.jpg" target="_blank"><img src="./Workflow/readme_images/pencoder.jpg" height="320px"></a>
 <hr>